celynw/ha-addons/asknavidrome/README.md

 1. Click `Save` to store your configuration
 1. Start the add-on
 1. Check the logs of the addon to see if everything went well

+> [!TIP]
+> [This stackoverflow answer](https://stackoverflow.com/a/54265062/4857165) solved my issue with Alexa not being able to access my service

 ## Support